Angélica Mendoza de Ascarza

 Angélica Mendoza de Ascarza (1 October 1929 - 28 August 2017) was a Peruvian Quechua human rights activist.
-She is considered to be a symbol of human rights in Peru and of those who disappeared in the country from 1980 to 2000 as a result of the internal violence in Peru and has been recognized by the International Red Cross and Amnesty International as a "tireless advocate for those women who lost their loved ones."
+She is considered a symbol of human rights in Peru and of those who disappeared in the country from 1980 to 2000 as a result of internal violence in Peru and has been recognized by the International Red Cross and Amnesty International as a "tireless advocate for those women who lost their loved ones."

 Biography

 Angélica Mendoza de Ascarza was born a Quechua in the central Andean valley of Peru on 1 August 1929.
 On 7 June 1964, their son Arquímedes was born.

 Kidnapping and execution of Arquímedes Mendoza

 Communist propaganda poster portraying Abimael Guzmán, holding the red flag, leads the Communist Party of Peru.

 On 17 May 1980, a militant group called the Shining Path, the Communist Party of Peru, (Note: This article will refer to the Communist Party of Peru as "Shining Path.") began its guerrilla war against the Peruvian government by burning ballot boxes in Chuschi, Ayacucho.
 The most intense, extensive and bloody conflict in the history of Peru began shortly in the highlands of Ayacucho.
 In 1982, the Peruvian Army assumed the government of Ayacucho and from 1983 to 1985 began brutal reprisals against the people of Ayacucho for guerrilla killings.

 On 12 July 1983 at 00:00 hours, Mendoza's 19-year-old son Arquímedes was taken into the custody of the Peruvian military and State Police on suspicion of being a communist sympathizer.
 Soldiers and police stormed the 54 year old Mendoza's residence and threatened Mendoza's family with death and destruction of property.
 Mendoza sustained physical attack as she attempted to prevent the abduction of her son.
 In subsequent statements to the Truth and Reconciliation Commission (CVR), Estanislao described the men who stormed the Mendoza residence and seized their son: